evmcnb/quartz/content/Pearls/Advanced Life Support.md

 3. **After shock 5:** Adrenaline 1mg 1:10,000 IV and amiodarone 150mg IV
 4. **Repeat**: Give adrenaline bolus every 3-5 minutes

+> [!info] Synchronization
+> Any rhythm with a pulse should be synced.
+DC cardioversion is synchronised to the R wave to minimise the risk of inducing ventricular fibrillation.

 #### Non-shockable rhythms (PEA/asystole)